Sean Bridgers: Acting

 Bridgers has received praise for a diversity of roles in both film and television, including his role as Johnny Burns on HBO's Deadwood, and his role as the father in Lucky McKee's feature film The Woman.
 His co-starring role in the southern-horror film, from writer/director Chad Crawford Kinkle's Slamdance award-winning screenplay, Jug Face, released by the studio Moderncine, was another performance in the horror genre.
 Bridgers received praise for his performance from FEARnet, Dread Central, Birth.Movies.Death, and Starburst Magazine critics, among others.

 Bridgers has also received acclaim for his role as Trey Willis on Rectify, particularly in one of the series' most notable episodes in Season 3.
 Reviewer Nick Hogan wrote, "this was one of the most gut-wrenching episodes of Rectify in some time.
 Mostly because Sean Bridgers does a masterful job portraying Trey..."
 Mark Walker wrote in The Copenhagen Post that Bridgers's performance as Old Nick in Room was "brilliantly restrained".
-Bridgers also stars in the critically acclaimed Epix show Get Shorty.
+Bridgers also starred in the critically acclaimed Epix show Get Shorty.